Experiences that challenge and inspire you, offering new approaches

 Based on a decade of research, the Legacy Project has developed an "un-caregiving" model for both professional and family caregivers that addresses psychosocial needs in a profound new way.
 It makes the caregiver experience more effective, more empowering, and more life-affirming for both the caregiver and the person needing assistance.
 It's about caregiving that speaks to the heart.

-Un-caregiving is based on seven fundamental principles, including elders as teachers rather than dependents; moving away from a medical system to an extended "family" circle of care with a trio core; viewing dementia as an accessible shifted reality; the empathic compensatory brain; and the primacy of connection and meaning.
+Un-caregiving is based on seven fundamental principles, including elders as Time Teachers rather than simply dependents; moving away from a medical system to an extended "family" circle of care with a trio core; viewing dementia as an accessible shifted reality; the empathic compensatory brain; and the primacy of connection and meaning.

 Our half-day and day-long un-caregiving workshops are customized to the participants, depending on whether you are a family caregiver or a professional caregiver.
 We cover practical "how to" topics in the context of insights on how to meet your emotional needs while meeting the needs of the person who needs assistance.